Extreme weather is battering the world. What's the cause? – DW – 05/17/2024

 Several politicians, election officials and campaign managers have reportedly fallen ill due the heat, including the federal roads minister who collapsed on stage.

-"More than 900 billion voters need to go out in the outdoors and queue … for hours and hours under the sun," said Leena Rikkila Tamang, Asia Director IDEA, a pro-democracy NGO based in Sweden.
-"We see a clear dip in the in the voter turnout in comparison to 2019 elections."
+"More than 900 billion voters need to go out in the outdoors and queue … for hours and hours under the sun," said Leena Rikkila Tamang, Asia director of IDEA, a Sweden-based pro-democracy NGO.
+"We see a clear dip in voter turnout in comparison to the 2019 elections."

-The heatwave in India was 45 times more likely due to climate change and was 0.85 C hotter than it otherwise would have been, according to the World Weather Attribution (WWA).
-The WWA is an initiative of scientists investigating whether and to what extent human-induced climate change played a role in recent extreme weather events.
+The heatwave in India was 45 times more likely due to climate change and was 0.85 degrees Celsius hotter than it otherwise would have been, according to the World Weather Attribution (WWA).
+The WWA is an initiative of scientists investigating whether and to what extent human-induced climate change plays a role in recent extreme weather events.

 "There is absolutely no doubt that as long as we continue to burn fossil fuels and, therefore, increase the concentration of greenhouse gases in the atmosphere, these heatwaves will become more frequent, more severe, and longer in their duration," Friederike Otto, who leads the organization, told DW.